PacLII Home | Databases | WorldLII | Search | Feedback

 Roving Ambassador means a person appointed to represent the Government in different States of the world for a period specified in his or her Agreement of Service;

-Special Envoy means a person appointed under section 29 to out out a specific mission;
+Special Envoy means a person appointed under section 29 to carry out a specific mission;

-State means a State, country or territory, but not includeclude Vanuatu;
+State means a State, country or territory, but does not include Vanuatu;

 3 Functions of the Ministry of Foreign Affairs, International Cooperation and External Trade